 Again, this might seem harsh, but this is what is allowing me to work with people who are my dream clients, who are willing to pay me what I’m worth.

-While I can’t do the work for you, I can help you understand why creating your own “Red Rope” policy is so important.
+While I can’t do the work for you, I can help you understand why creating your own business standards and “Red Rope” policy is so important.
 Read on!

 I’m not the only one who feels this way about working with ideal clients and investors.
 A guest on Success Unfiltered, Bobby Cardwell, decided early on in his business that he wanted to create a top ten list of standards that he and his business partner would follow.